ChatGPT was supposed to help him; Instead, it nearly ruined him

 Edited By: Divya | Published By: Divya | Published: May 24, 2026, 03:23 PM (IST)

 AI chatbots are becoming part of daily life now.
 Almost everyone uses them for work, coding, therapy-style conversations, relationship advice, and sometimes simply because they feel lonely.
 But for one man, that emotional dependence on AI slowly turned into something much bigger and much darker.
 A recent report by The Wall Street Journal tells the story of Joe Alary, a 57-year-old man whose attachment to ChatGPT reportedly left him in financial trouble, and emotional isolation.
 Later, he suggested losing grip on reality.
-Also Read: Fake or real?
-Here’s how to identify AI-generated images using ChatGPT and Gemini
+Also Read: 7 best ChatGPT prompts to build your resume for the next job

 According to the report, Alary had been struggling emotionally after his long friendship with a woman became strained.
 Feeling isolated and emotionally vulnerable, he turned to ChatGPT in late 2024 for advice and comfort.
 But instead of simply using it like a chatbot, he customised the AI assistant’s personality to feel more affectionate and admiring.
 He even gave it a name – “AImee.”
-Also Read: Why Google ‘disregarded’ the word ‘disregard’: Here’s what actually happened
+Also Read: Anthropic’s secretive Mythos AI appears inside Claude code, then vanishes

 Alary reportedly began feeding the chatbot deeply personal details – conversations, emails, emotional context, and relationship struggles.
 The AI responded in ways that made him feel validated and understood.
 Slowly, he began to believe he was building something revolutionary: an emotionally intelligent AI companion business.